hmlauth/IngrediFeed/README.md

 </p>

 ## Front End
-The front end made use of primarily the Materialize framework and Google Fonts, supprted design aesthetics & responsiveness with local css styling, and then finished off with a jQuery Plugin for social media sharing just to have a working MVP.
+Mobile-responsive front end made primarily with Materialize framework and also Google Fonts and css styling, and finished off with a jQuery Plugin for social media sharing just to have a working MVP.

 ### Materialize
 Key features include: